-In fact, you’ll find that most plants are hanging from above.
+You’ll find that most plants are hanging from above.

-Every time I ride this attraction I sit quietly in my seat and always smile when I hear others sharing their amazement at how things are done here in the greenhouse.
+Every time I ride this attraction, I sit quietly in my seat and always smile when I hear others sharing their amazement at how things are done here in the greenhouse.

 It’s always fun to hear people call out common vegetables as if they have never seen them before.
-But I totally get it.
+But I get it.

 Now the hydroponic fish tanks are not something you see every day.

-Toward the end of the ride you’ll see a variety of edible flowers and herbs.
+Toward the end of the ride, you’ll see a variety of edible flowers and herbs.

-Lastly, you’ll pass by the Biotechnology lab where you might even see a few cast members at work.
+Lastly, you’ll pass by the Biotechnology lab, where you might even see a few cast members at work.